Responsible Use Policy

 - Saturating network or computer resources to the exclusion of another's use, for example, overloading the network with either legitimate (file backup, archiving, bulletin boards, synchronous chat sessions) or malicious (denial of service attack) activities.

-- Sharing your username and password, or UST ID and PIN, with others.
-Providing access to UST systems or networks to users who do not have an official affiliation with the University without IRT permission is prohibited.
+- Sharing your username and password with others.
+Providing access to St. Thomas systems or networks to users who do not have an official affiliation with the University without ITS permission is prohibited.
 This includes providing user accounts on personal systems (i.e. Unix shell accounts, PC-Anywhere passwords, or any such analog).
 If permission is granted, the administrator of that system is responsible for all user activities on that system.

 - Abusing email.